The health benefits of cooking from scratch are worth all the extra effort and hard work.

 Companies use preservatives and additives to help preserve the long shelf life of many items I used to keep stocked in my pantry.

-I begin to wonder if I was even feeding my family food?
+I began to wonder if I was even feeding my family food?

 I wanted to feed my family pure, simple food.